act65/act65.github.io/_drafts/technical-posts/2023-12-5-perfect-numbers.md

 For instance, 6 has divisors 1, 2 and 3 (excluding itself), and 1 + 2 + 3 = 6, so 6 is a perfect number.
 </p>
 <p>
-    Interestngly there is a connection to the mersenne primes!<br>
+    Interestingly there is a connection to the mersenne primes!<br>

     $$
     (2^{n - 1})(2^n - 1)